 - 1. The first 100 hours on a new or reconditioned engine are critical to its life and performance. - Operate the engine under various conditions, particularly heavy loads to help seat engine components properly.
 50% load is required; 75% is preferred. - 3.
-Constantly check the engine temperature and oil pressure gauges (sets with Series 3 or 4 panels). - 4.
-Oil consumption is greater during break-in as piston rings take time to seat. - Break-In Oil Changes: Change engine oil and filter at 50 hours.
+Constantly check the engine temperature and oil pressure gauges. - 4.
+Oil consumption is greater during break-in as piston rings take time to seat. - 5.
+Break-In Oil Changes: Change engine oil and filter at 50 hours.
 Change oil and filter again at 100 hours, then at every 200 hours (consult Lubricants section for oil recommendation).